• Home

 Garlic Plant Care & Growing Tips

 As I already mentioned, it’s really easy to grow garlic, and the plants require minimal care.
-But of course, in order to produce the best crop, you’ll need to do some maintenance.
+But of course, to produce the best crop, you’ll need to do some maintenance.

 So, below you’ll find all the gory details about garlic plant care…